4 Single gene disorders

 4. What is the main complication of Waardenburg syndrome?

 Severe sensory deafness affecting both ears.
-As a result they often have speech difficulties which affect their schooling and socialisation.
+As a result, those affected often have speech difficulties which affect their schooling and socialisation.
 They are not intellectually disabled.

 5. How common is Waardenburg syndrome in South Africa?

-It is not common (about one in 30 000 people).
-However, about 4% of people with severe deafness have the condition.
+It is not common (about 1 in 30 000 people).
+However, about 4 percent of people with severe deafness have the condition.

 Case study 2

 The first born infant of black parents has very pale skin and hair with light brown eyes.
 They notice that the child has abnormal eye movements and appears to have poor vision.
 The nurse at the local clinic tells them that they should use skin cream on the infant to prevent sunburn.
 The clinic does not have sun protection cream and the parents cannot afford to buy the cream.

 1. What is the likely diagnosis in this infant?

 The infant probably has oculocutaneous albinism (OCA) as there is lack of pigment in the skin, hair and eyes.
 This is the common form of albinism in southern Africa.

 2. Are eye problems common in this condition?